 - Healthy snacks, water, full guiding services, support vehicle.

-- 5 nights B&B in 3 star hotels (Classic) & 4 star hotels (Luxury), with continental breakfast
+- 5 nights B&B in 3 star hotels (Classic) & 4 star hotels (Deluxe), with continental breakfast

 - Upgrade to a Alu / Carbon Road Bike with Schimano 105 (minimum or similar) alu-road bike (available at extra cost).